Optical downlink modeling for low-earth-orbit and medium-earth-orbit satellites under atmospheric turbulence with a quantum-state-tomography use case: Atmospheric channel modeling for the optical downlink

 \subsection{Atmospheric attenuation}

-The atmospheric absorption and scattering of an optical beam depend on the composition of the atmosphere and the local atmospheric conditions at the time of optical communication.
+The atmospheric absorption and scattering of an optical beam depend on the composition of the atmosphere and the local atmospheric conditions during optical communication.
 Absorption is a wavelength-dependent phenomenon, with each wavelength associated with an absorption coefficient determined by the atmospheric chemical composition \cite{giggenbach2022atmospheric}.
-The operating wavelength of an FSO communication system can be selected to minimize this absorption coefficient.
+Therefore, the operating wavelength of an FSO communication system can be selected to minimize this absorption coefficient.

 Scattering is typically categorized as Rayleigh or Mie scattering.
 Rayleigh scattering occurs when light interacts with particles whose radii are much smaller than the optical wavelength.
-In contrast, Mie scattering arises from interactions with larger particles such as aerosols, whose radii are comparable to the wavelength of light.
+In contrast, Mie scattering arises from interactions with larger particles, such as aerosols, whose radii are comparable to the wavelength of light.
 Both absorption and scattering contribute to transmittance loss at the selected operating wavelength \cite{andrews2005laser}.

-The Beer–Lambert law provides a fundamental model for determining transmittance at a given altitude $h$ as an exponential function:
+The Beer--Lambert law provides a fundamental model for determining atmospheric transmittance along a propagation path:

 where $d$ represents the propagation distance, and $\gamma(h)$ is the altitude-dependent attenuation coefficient that accounts for both absorption and scattering \cite{bohren2008absorption}.

 The attenuation coefficient $\gamma (h)$ is defined by the absorption and scattering properties of the medium \cite{Fahey2021}: